 Palestine Action has carried out 15 acts of direct action since then.
 From adhacking London buses and bus stops around England with messages against Israeli apartheid, to occupying Elbit Systems’ London office repeatedly.

-Watch this Real News video of one of the occupations of the London office:
+Watch this Real Media video of one of the occupations of the London office:

 In response to Palestine Action’s campaign, Israel’s minister of strategic affairs Orit Farkash demanded that the British government take action against the growing Boycott Divestment Sanctions (BDS) campaign against Elbit Systems.
 Palestine Action claim that Farkash’s demands prove the effectiveness of its campaign.